 Places to stay on Marco Island

-Because we are tireless researchers (and were hoping someone would offer us something, anything, for free, but alas no one did) we went around to check out four of the most popular lodging choices on Marco.
-Most places we contacted didn’t really know what travel bloggers were and thought we were travel agents, INS agents or something other than what we are but were very nice to us anyway!
+Because we are tireless researchers we went around to check out four of the most popular lodging choices on Marco.
+Most places we contacted didn’t really know what travel bloggers were and thought we were travel agents, ICE agents or something other than what we are but were very nice to us anyway!

-The Marriott is right on a beautiful beach and has everything you can think of, 700+ rooms, a golf course, a spa, at least 6 restaurants, valet or self parking, internet for $9.95 a day, no resort fee (for which we give them kudos), three pools and very long-tenured sincerely friendly and caring staff.
+The Marriott is on a beautiful beach and has everything you can think of, 700+ rooms, access to 2 golf courses, a newly renovated spa, at least 6 restaurants, valet ($25 a day) or self parking, three pools, a variety of watersports available on the beach and long-tenured friendly and caring staff.
 They have jet skis you can rent, kayaks, a sailboat they take guests out on for shelling, settings where you can have weddings (Blonde always strongly advises against this activity), conference rooms, tennis courts, gift shops and a large breeding area for Bengal Tigers.
 OK, that last part wasn’t true but sometimes we wonder who reads what.
-It is true that all of the rooms have refrigerators and coffee makers

 The Marco Beach Ocean Resort is a very short distance down the beach from the Marriott and is a smaller, and somewhat European-feeling property.
-Their website says they were rated #16 of the top resorts in the United States by Travel and Leisure for 2013 and that’s impressive.
-They’re a AAA 4 diamond rated property and try to differentiate themselves by their personalized, attentive service.
+Their website says they were rated #16 of the top resorts in the United States by Travel and Leisure for 2013.
+They’re a AAA 4 diamond rated property and work to differentiate themselves by their personalized, attentive service.